 The good news here is that not only is the Windows 10 digital license tied the account, it’s tied to that specific device too via its MAC address.
-If something happens and the drive fails or needs to be wiped clean, Windows 10 can be reinstalled without having to purchase another copy.
+If something happens and the drive fails or needs to be wiped clean,

 So is the license valid?
 Good question.
 Microsoft extended the Windows 10 free upgrade offer to customers who use assistive technologies.
 That umbrella covers hardware and software solutions like screen readers and voice recognition products.
 Even the Windows platform provides assistive technology such as the Narrator, the Magnifier, closed captions, and more.